 Surgical operations can be incredibly complex and there are a range of reasons why surgeon negligence might occur.
 As no two surgeries are exactly identical, every surgeon error will likely be unique.
 However, there are a few common mistakes that generally lead to medical negligence; they include:

-The makeup and needs of every patient is unique, and this plays a role in the type and quantity of anaesthesia administered.
+- Anaesthesia Mistakes: The makeup and needs of every patient is unique, and this plays a role in the type and quantity of anaesthesia administered.
 Incorrect administration of anaesthesia during surgery can lead to surgical negligence claims.

-Despite the heavy regulations of the surgical industry, a mistake can happen.
+- Surgical Complications: Despite the heavy regulations of the surgical industry, a mistake can happen.
 A surgeon may forget the procedures for an operation and make mistakes in recommending surgeries.
 If your operation was unsuccessful due to surgical complications, you may be entitled to an operation gone wrong.

-Cosmetic procedure is becoming a fixture among people of different ages and backgrounds today.
+- Cosmetic Mistakes: Cosmetic procedure is becoming a fixture among people of different ages and backgrounds today.
 When performed correctly, they can help enhance the appearance of an individual; done incorrectly, they can lead to injury and other health problems.

-Incorrect diagnosis can lead to unnecessary surgery, and this can cause new injuries or make existing injuries get worse.
+- Misdiagnosis: Incorrect diagnosis can lead to unnecessary surgery, and this can cause new injuries or make existing injuries get worse.